One Week Before Wedding Do’s and Don’ts

 So, give your body the rest and nutrition it requires and resist the urge to make any sudden changes.

-Once you’ve had your wedding makeup trial with your professional makeup artist, and agreed on your best look, don’t change it!
+Once you’ve had your wedding makeup trial with your professional makeup artist, and agreed on your best look, now is not the time to second-guess your choices!
+Your wedding makeup trial is designed to ensure you look stunning both in person and in high-resolution wedding photos.

-“You have to trust your wedding makeup artist”, says Izabella.
-“The wedding hair and makeup trial, while the bride is still calm and collected, is critical to get the best possible look– and once it’s decided on, it’s important to stick to it”.
+💡 “You have to trust your wedding makeup artist”, says Izabella.
+“The wedding hair and makeup trial, is critical to get the best possible look– and once it’s decided on, it’s important to stick to it”.

 Even if you don’t suffer from sensitive skin, the bridal skin prep provided by your makeup artist will have been customised to your specific requirements, so the added risk of off-the-books adjustments is just not necessary – apart from the addition of a waterproof mascara for those highly emotional moments, if not already accounted for.